davisjam/davisjam.github.io/_pages/home.md

 ## 2025

+- Lab publishes a guide to stakeholder analysis for cybersecurity researchers.
+Hope this helps the security community adapt to new requirements from USENIX and other venues!
 - One paper accepted to **CCS** on safe deserialization (pickle) of pre-trained machine learning models.
 Congrats to Andreas and the team!
 - Recognized as a Distinguished Reviewer at **USENIX Security 2025**.
 - Serving on the **AAAI 2026 PC**.